2018 Music Reviews

 Florence and the Machine, High as Hope (2018) C

 Nice pipes on Ms. Welch, although like Adele she thinks her voice can overpower some structurally mundane songs.
 Flo's the kind of artist where if she came on some random radio station you would most likely not turn it off, but for an entire album ... nah, not today.

 Franz Ferdinand, Always Ascending (2018) B+

-I admit to having written off Mr. Kapranos & Company for not having made a decent album in thirteen years (!?), so this took me by genuine surprise: it's as cleverly written as their debut: the title number that opens it is bouncy and stirring while bits like "The Academy Award" and "Lois Lane" remind listeners of Alex's burning, sarcastic side.
+I admit to having written off Mr. Kapranos & Company for not having made a decent album in thirteen years (!?), so this took me by surprise: it's as cleverly written as their debut and the title number that opens it is bouncy and stirring while bits like "The Academy Award" and "Lois Lane" remind listeners of Alex's burning, sarcastic side.

 The Fratellis, In Your Own Sweet Time (2018) C

 They sure as hell know how to end the record - "I Am That" is a seven minute wonder - but otherwise they're a softer and less memorable Scottish version of Collective Soul.
 They're a smidge lyrically-challenged (on "The Next Time We Wed": "Make my night, hold tight / thrill me til my teeth go white"), and I'll never forgive them for making "Chelsea Dagger," one of the most obnoxious sports anthems of all time (full confession: I'm a Flyers fan).

 This is the most subdued I've heard Albarn and his cohorts sound in quite a bit (if ever): the end result lacks distinction, as Damon is trying for that psychedelic/"spacey" sound.
 In its lone strong moment, Snoop shows up for "Hollywood" to remind the bitch-asses who still runs the game (he never runs out of sunshine in a bag).